Bunnicula: Return to Howliday Inn (1992)

 Bunnicula Strikes Again!
-(1995)
+(1999)

 Chester suspects again that Bunnicula is a threatening vampire and starts drinking the rabbit's juice in the daytime so Bunnicula will die of starvation.
 One night, Harold notices Bunnicula crying while singing him a lullaby.
 Chester thinks he misses his mother, and in the next few days, he leads the two dogs to search for her to no luck.
 When Bunnicula becomes increasingly ill, he is taken to the veterinarian.
 Chester escapes, and both he and Bunnicula are crushed under rubble.
 Harold and Howie manage to alert the Monroes who dig through the rubble and find them both unharmed.
 Chester finally accepts Bunnicula.

 Bunnicula Meets Edgar Allan Crow (2006)

 Pete writes to the author of his (and Howie's) favorite series, FleshCrawlers.
 He visits the Monroe household and stays in the guestroom, bringing with him his favorite pet crow, Edgar Allan Crow.
 Everyone is thrilled, except for Chester, who insists that the author, M.T.
 Graves, is suspicious.
-Harold and Howie are not convinced, but Chester is convinced that there is a secret society amongst the crows and Edgar is a messenger sent to help Graves transform Bunnicula into a bat.
+Harold and Howie are not convinced, but Chester is convinced that there is a secret society among the crows and Edgar is a messenger sent to help Graves transform Bunnicula into a bat.
 When Bunnicula escapes, the entire party chases after him, and Harold and Howie begin to think that Chester may have been right.
 M.T.
 Graves is very careful about a black bag, and when Bunnicula is not found, Chester believes he is trapped in the bag.
 Harold dumps the bag, only to discover it is filled with stuffed animals.
 M.T.
 Graves tells them that he stayed at the Monroes' house so that he could conquer his phobia of animals.

+Spin-offs

+Following the end of the Bunnicula series, James wrote a spin-off series called Tales from the House of Bunnicula, which is "written" by Howie, the Dachshund puppy who was introduced into the series in Howliday Inn.
+The Bunnicula and Friends: Ready to Read series contains six picture books about the adventures of the characters, and is aimed at beginner readers.

 Adaptations

 A 1982 animated TV special (from Ruby-Spears) by the same name was created based on the first book and aired on the ABC Weekend Special.

-An animated series loosely adapted from the series began airing on Cartoon Network and on Boomerang on February 6, 2016.
+An animated series loosely adapted from the book series began airing on Cartoon Network and on Boomerang on 6 February 2016.

 A stage adaptation based on the books was written by Jon Klein and performed by the B Street Theatre in Sacramento, California.
 An additional stage adaptation was created for a children's theatre at the DR2 Theatre in New York, adapted by writer Charles Busch.

-In 2022, Bunnicula: The Graphic Novel, an adaptation of the first book in the series by Andrew Donkin and art by Stephen Gilpin was released.
+In 2022, Bunnicula: The Graphic Novel, an adaptation of the first book in the series by Andrew Donkin and art by Stephen Gilpin, was released.